tenintech/tenintech/README.md

 ---

 ### 2. Help Desk Ticket Simulation
-5 Common IT Support Tickets and How I Resolved Them in Zendesk
+5 Common IT Support Tickets and How I Resolved Them in Zendesk.

-Simulated real-world IT support scenarios
+Simulated real-world IT support scenarios.

 Example issues resolved:
 - Password reset